 There are other strategies that can be used to engage an individual with severe autism.
 Sing a song and leave off the climatic last words for your child to complete.
 Integrate physical exercise into the engagement process.
 Try to slip some productive learning into ritualistic self-stimulatory behavior.
 I used controversial rewards and incentives and have capitalized on my son’s affinity for routine.
 However, the best way to promote engagement and motivation is the way that works for the individual.

-For more insights into topics like this, check out Irene’s recently published novel, Adventures of a Narcissistic Altruist.
+Check out Irene’s recently published novel, Adventures of a Narcissistic Altruist.

 Feature image courtesy of Unsplash, Laura Aziz.